What is Council's responsibility?

 We have legislated responsibilities to participate in the preparation of an Municipal Emergency Management Plan in conjunction with Emergency Service agencies.

-The plan covers the management, prevention, response, recovery and support arrangement for emergencies.
+The emergency management plan covers the management, prevention, response, recovery and support arrangement for emergencies.

 We offer specialised local knowledge about our locality, and our residents look to us for assistance during times of emergency and during the recovery process.